iRobotEducation/root-docs/README.md

 Alternatively, you may use the iOS or Android apps.
 When you connect to the robot from within the app, it should detect that the robot is in "update mode" and complete the firmware update process.
 Please contact us with a summary of your experience if you are not able to update your robot.

-The Bluetooth® word mark and logos are registered trademarks owned by Bluetooth SIG, Inc. and any use of such marks by iRobot is under license.
-All other trademarks mentioned are the property of their respective owners.

 </details>

 <details>
 <summary><b>How can I reset my Root® coding robot?</b></summary>

 Regular Reset:
-To regularly turn off your Root® coding robot and/or force a disconnection of the Bluetooth® Low Energy[^2] connection:
+To regularly turn off your Root® coding robot and/or force a disconnection of the Bluetooth® Low Energy connection:
 - Power your Root® coding robot off by pressing and holding the robot’s yellow button (otherwise referred to as its “nose”) for three seconds until its LED lights turn off.
 - Wait for about 10 seconds to allow the robot to fully shut down.
 - Power your Root® coding robot back on by pressing and holding the robot’s yellow button (otherwise referred to as its “nose”) for three seconds until its LED lights turn on.